 Isoniazid (INH) toxicity should be considered in any patient with metabolic acidosis and seizures refractory to conventional therapy.

-Altered sensorium, slurred speech, ataxia, coma, and seizures can occur rapidly after an INH overdose.
+Altered sensorium, slurred speech, ataxia, coma, and seizures can occur rapidly after INH ingestion.

 INH toxicity is associated with profound metabolic acidosis and increased serum lactate.